neubig/nmt-tips/README.md

 ## Changing Network Structure

 One thing that we have not considered so far is the size of the network that we're training.
 Currently the default for lamtram is that all recurrent networks have 100 hidden nodes (or when using forward/backward encoders, the encoders will be 50 and decoder will be 100).
 In addition, we're using only a single hidden layer, while many recent systems use deeper networks with 2-4 hidden layers.
 These can be changed using the `--layers` option of lamtram, which defaults to "lstm:100:1", where the first option is using LSTM networks (which tend to work pretty well), the second option is the width, and third option is the depth.
-Let's try to train a wider network by setting `--layers lstm:200:1`:
+Let's try to train a wider network by setting `--layers lstm:200:1`.

+One thing to note is that the cnn toolkit has a default limit of using 512MB of memory, but once we start using larger networks this might not be sufficient.
+So we'll also increase the amount of memory to 1024MB by adding the `--cnn_mem 1024` parameter.

     lamtram/src/lamtram/lamtram-train \
+      --cnn_mem 1024 \
       --model_type encatt \
       --train_src data/train.unk.ja \
       --train_trg data/train.unk.en \